avinashatluru/JuniorDesign/README.md

 Not applicable

 ## Run Instructions
-In order to run this application, you unzip the downloaded source code and upload it into Visual Studio Code, **VS code**.
+In order to run this application, you must first make sure that the dependencies listed under **Dependencies for the Application** from above are installed on your device.

-After all the source code and necessary dependencies are installed, open a terminal in **VS code** by clicking on the 3 dots at the top of the screen, selecting **Terminal** and clicking **New Terminal**.
+Next, unzip the downloaded source code and upload its contents into Visual Studio Code, **VS code**.
+Within the main folder of the application, open a terminal in **VS code** by clicking on the 3 dots at the top of the screen, selecting **Terminal** and clicking **New Terminal**.
+Then install the dependencies listed under **Dependencies for the Main Folder** from above.

-Once the terminal is open, navigate to the **server** directory using the appropriate commands and run the lines `npm i` and `node server.mjs`.
+Afterwords, navigate to the **server** directory using the appropriate commandsand and install the dependencies listed under **Dependencies for the Server Folder** from above.
+Then run the lines `npm i` and `node server.mjs`.
 If everything was properly installed, you should receive the message that server is running and that MongoDB is connected.

-Now, open a new terminal and navigate to the **client** directory the same way you navigated to **server** and run the lines `npm i` and `npm start`.
+Finally, open a new terminal and navigate to the **client** directory the same way you navigated to **server** and install the dependencies listed under **Dependencies for the Client Folder** from above.
+Then run the lines `npm i` and `npm start`.
 This should open a new window in your device's default browser which contains the application.

 ## Troubleshooting
 Not Applicable